pathtrk/nvimfiles/README.md

 ## Prerequisites

 - vim 9.1 or later
-- Windows 11 (might work with Windows 10, but not tested)
+- Windows 11 or Ubuntu 22.04
-- Powershell 7.4.5 or later
+- Powershell 7.4.5+, Msys2 or WSL2 for Windows 11

 ## Cloning this repo

-On Windows 11:
+For PowerShell:

 ```powershell
 git clone --recurse-submodules git@github.com:pathtrk/vimfiles.git $HOME\vimfiles
 ```

-On Wsl or Linux:
+For Msys2, or bash on Ubuntu (including WSL2):

 ```bash
 git clone --recurse-submodules git@github.com:pathtrk/vimfiles.git $HOME/.vim
 ```

+## Applying the saved settings for Windows Terminal

+Place `windows_setup/terminal/settings.json` into your settings directory of Wndows Teminal app.

+Otherwise you can copy the file contents and paste into your `settings.json` that can be opened from Windows Terminal's settings menu, then save yours.

 ## Installing plugins via Vundle